 Many yogis and mystics have tried in the past to gain control over their mind, but they failed.
 Sage Viswamitra renounced everything, retired to the forest, and did penance(tapasya) for several years.
 But he too failed to control his mind.
-As soon as he saw Urvasi, he could not resist himself and got allured.
+As soon as he saw Menaka, he could not resist himself and got allured.

 There are innumerable such examples.
 Even great personalities face so difficulty in controlling the mind.